 Dr. Zackery M. Heern

 Middle East, Islam, Iran, Iraq, Modern Islamic movements, Shi'i Islam, Islamic law, Intellectual History, Modernities, World History, Religion.

 Sanae Johnsen, Assistant Lecturer, Japanese.
 M.Ed.
 Curriculum Development & Instruction (Idaho State University, 1995), B.S.
 Business Administration & Accounting (California State University Chico, 1990).
 Sanae Johnsen has initially developed and implemented the Japanese language program in the fall 1996.
 In fall 2004, the minor in Japanese started with additional language instructors.
 The course offerings have increased from a single course to multiple courses, covering various levels of Japanese language skills acquisition and cultural protocols.
 She has been an instructor in Japanese at Idaho State University since the fall of 1996 and has been an active member and advisor of ISU Japanese Club.
 She makes multiple trips to Japan every year to enhance her teaching skills.

-Sarah McCurry, Assistant Lecturer, Spanish and Language Lab Supervisor.
+Sarah McCurry, Assistant Lecturer, Spanish.
 Sarah did her undergraduate work at University of Massachusetts at Boston and her graduate work at University of California at Los Angeles.
 She studied in Mexico and lived in Santiago, Chile for six and a half months.

 Dr. Malliga Och

 Malliga Och, is an Associate Professor in the Global Studies and Languages Department at Idaho State University.
 She has a PhD from the University of Denver’s Josef Korbel School of International Studies.
 Her dissertation explained why conservative governments adopt feminist policies remedying economic inequalities for women.
 In her previous life, Malliga was the Research Director of Political Parity – a program of Hunt Alternatives in Cambridge, MA.